Fraysser History, Family Crest & Coats of Arms

 The surname Fraysser was first found in Tweedale, Peebles-shire, where Sir Simon Frasee held part of the lands of Keith.
 There is a record of Symon Fraser giving the church of Keith to the Abbey of Kelso in Circa 1160.

-Important Dates for the Fraysser family
+Early History of the Fraysser family

 This web page shows only a small excerpt of our Fraysser research.
 Another 220 words (16 lines of text) covering the years 1210, 1302, 1375, 1692, 1667, 1747, 1746 and are included under the topic Early Fraysser History in all our PDF Extended History products and printed products wherever possible.